epetenko/uof-data-cleaning/README.md

 The initial dataset recorded race/ethnicity exactly as it was written in the form, to ensure we captured all the raw data before delving into standardization and simplification.
 This meant that when the raw data was finished, there were 300+ different entries for race, too many to efficiently analyze the top categories.
 Another complication was Hispanic/Latino ethnicity.
 Some forms reported it as a separate category from race, recording subjects as "White Hispanic" or "Black Hispanic", while others reported simply "Hispanic."

 To assist with this process, we created a spreadsheet that included all reported racial categories and set about manually choosing the standardized version of those entries.
 We relied on the New Jersey State Police racial classification system for the departments that used it.
 Several reporters cross-checked the data coding.
 We labeled ambiguous entries as "ND", or not determinable.
 In addition, we created optional columns that separated race and ethnicity, for entries that included both.
+In the end, 1.1 percent of officers and 2.3 percent of subjects had both race and Hispanic origin recorded.

-Here were the final racial classifications:
+### The final racial classifications:

 - WHITE: When the officer or subject was labeled as White or Caucasian.
 - BLACK: When the entry was Black or African-American.